bitcoin/bitcoin/doc/build-unix.md

  Ubuntu 12.04 and later have packages for libdb5.1-dev and libdb5.1++-dev, but using these will break binary wallet compatibility, and is not recommended.

 for Ubuntu 13.10:
+	libboost1.54 will not work,
-        libboost1.54-all-dev will not work.
-Remove libboost1.54-all-dev and install libboost1.53-all-dev
+	remove libboost1.54-all-dev and install libboost1.53-all-dev instead.

 for Debian 7 (Wheezy) and later:
  The oldstable repository contains db4.8 packages.